Premium Legal Services without the Boston premium

 When it comes to the payment of liens, attorneys can often negotiate a reduction of the lien amount held by your private health insurance company, ultimately giving you a greater net recovery.

 Negotiating with a Health Maintenance Organization (HMO) is often easier than with a Preferred Provider Organization (PPO) since HMOs operate by paying hospitals, doctors, and other health care providers a specific amount each year for every patient they see, regardless of the amount of treatment any single patient receives.
-When you negotiate a medical lien reduction with an HMO it is important to understand that they’ve already paid the provider their fee.
+When you negotiate a medical lien reduction or a medical lien personal injury settlement with an HMO it is important to understand that they’ve already paid the provider their fee.
 PPOs differ from HMOs in that a PPO pays providers separately for each of the services they provide but the providers agree to accept lower fees in exchange for being part of the PPO network (with the potential for attracting more patients).
 Basically, HMOs negotiate with their own money, whereas PPOs negotiate with the medical provider’s money.

 At Baker, Braverman and Barbadoro, P.C., we have experienced personal injury attorneys that can both handle your personal injury case and successfully negotiate your lien allowing you to keep more of your settlement. – Christine T. LaRose.